 “If Midland Credit Management, Inc. appears on your credit report, that means the original account was sold to MCM and that your credit report was updated to reflect the new owner of the original debt.”

 Dispute Midland Funding and Midland Credit Management Debts:

 Before settling collection debt, Golden Financial Services recommends using a debt validation program to dispute its validity.
 Debt validation programs force the collection agency to prove that they have the legal authority to collect on a debt before paying it.
-Validation programs can be the best way to deal with high credit card balances that you can’t afford to pay.
+In addition, validation programs can be the best way to deal with high credit card balances that you can’t afford to pay.

-For example, if you owe above $10,000 in combined unsecured debt balances (i.e., credit cards, medical bills, unsecured loans) – you can enroll your accounts in a validation program and get one low monthly payment.
+For example, suppose you owe above $10,000 in combined unsecured debt balances (i.e., credit cards, medical bills, unsecured loans).
+In that case, you can enroll your accounts in a validation program and get one low monthly payment.

 Think about when you buy a used car.
 First, you check the title to make sure the person you are paying for the vehicle is indeed the owner.
 A car title verifies ownership of a car.
 Similarly, debt collection companies are obligated to supply you with proof that they are legally authorized to collect on a debt.